·Research

 [2] ran the complementary experiment.
 Pairs of autonomous agents, one offensive and one defensive, competed concurrently on twenty-three Hack The Box battlegrounds under a fifteen-minute time budget.
 Both agents used the same underlying model.
 The headline result is counterintuitive: under unconstrained metrics, defense outperformed offense (54.3% patching success versus 28.3% initial access, p = 0.0193).
 Under operational constraints, where defense must patch and maintain service availability and prevent attacker access, defensive success rates collapsed to 23.9% and 15.2%, statistically indistinguishable from offensive success.

 Read together, the two results converge on a single picture.
 Offensive capability has reached a level where it composes recognized primitives into working exploits at a tempo (tens of minutes to a few hours) that exceeds any human-mediated monitoring cycle.
 Defensive capability is at parity for detection but loses parity the moment operational constraints are imposed, because the system lacks a model of legitimate use against which to evaluate candidate interventions.
-The bottleneck is not detection.
-The bottleneck is the absence of an alignment criterion.

 6. Observation surfaces and their limitations